Dream Lands Design

 Such cuts produce what are known as cathedral arches where there are arch-shaped grain lines and patterns on the board.
 These pointed arches nest inside one another to produce this interesting pattern.

 Quarter-sawn boards have patterns known as tiger stripes that a lot of people like.
-If you want straight and clean grain, you want your flooring supplier to ensure the boards are rift sawn.
+If you want straight and clean grain, you want your flooring supplier to ensure the boards are rift-sawn.
 If you do not care about the grain pattern, you can order live-sawn boards that have different kinds of patterns.

 The most popular option is a mix of rift-sawn and quarter-sawn boards which produce intricate grain patterns.
 Flat-sawn boards, on the other hand, produce a warm appearance.

 Apart from the grain, you may choose other features such as distinguishing marks and knots you want on the board.
 Flooring specialists call this character, and there are different knot sizes to pick from depending on what you need.
-If you want even more character, you can select reclaimed wood which comes with all manner of blade marks, nail holes, and cracks.

 Site-finished and Prefinished Options